IgniteUI/indigo-design-docfx/en/components/select.md

 ## Styling

-The Select comes with the combined styling flexibility of its input and dropdown pieces.
+The Select comes with the combined styling flexibility of its input and dropdown items.
 There are options for the input text elements' color and bottom line style and color.
-For the dropdown, one may change the background color or use the options related to the items in the Select dropdown for their background and text colors.
+For the dropdown items, one may change their background and text colors.

 <img class="responsive-img" src="../images/select_styling.png" srcset="../images/select_styling@2x.png 2x" />